 We’ve helped people learn how to recycle and where to recycle for decades.
 This Earth Day, we invite you to join the effort to spread recycling and sustainable living knowledge, so that everyone has the information they need to act in the best interest of the planet, the atmosphere, and our many fellow species on the Earth.

-Earth911 is a 30-year-old resource for recycling information and environmentally aware living, working, and shopping.
+For more than 30 years, Earth911 has been a resource for recycling information and environmentally aware living, working, and shopping.
 We add more information and articles to the global conversation about sustainability and climate change every day.
 And you can participate in a variety of ways.
 We want to help you share your green ideas, sustainable shopping information, and the steps you take to reduce your environmental footprint.
 Information is power, especially when humanity faces so many practical challenges.

 Four Ways To Act